k11111t/1st-year-project/README.md

 # Decked Out
-First year team project in collaboration with other 5 people Decked Out - a web application that simulates playing Blackjack, where a user can play with other people.
+First year team project in collaboration with other 5 people <br>
+Decked Out - a web application that simulates playing Blackjack, where a user can play with other people.

 ## Tech stack: